rackerlabs/design-system/_component_design/key-value-pairs.md

 layout: component
 category: Components
 usage: >
-   Key-value pairs display data (the value), that correspond to a label (the key).
+   Key-value pairs display data (the value) that corresponds to a label (the key).
 Color and alignment of key-value pairs allow the user to scan the page quickly for relevant data.
 preview-image: preview-images/key-value.svg
 resource: true
 status: Stable